 Rousseau’s criticism of slavery is bolstered by Kant’s proof of an a priori freedom of the senses.
 We cannot give up experiencing freedom in the same way that we cannot give up our sensibility of time and space.
 When Rousseau writes, “To say that a man gives himself freely, is to say what is absurd and inconceivable; such an act is null and illegitimate, from the mere fact that he who does it is out of his mind.”
 Kant’s argument for the necessity of freedom shows how madness is the only thing that could make a man believe he has the ability to give up his freedom and thus, his autonomy.
 However, a new tension has arisen in Man’s inability to give up their freedom.
 Rousseau writes, “What man loses by the social contract is his natural liberty and an ultimate right to everything he tried to get and succeeds in getting; what he gains in civil liberty and the proprietorship of all he possesses.”
 The basis of the social contract is that we give up natural freedoms in service of civic freedom, but on the argument against slavery freedom cannot be given up.
 This could be reconciled by saying that one freedom is given up for another and thus freedom never ceases in the subject, and this would satisfy Rousseau’s account, but Kant’s transcendental freedom could not be given up in such a way.
 Further, Rousseau asserts that “men cannot engender new forces, but only unite and direct existing ones, they have no other means of preserving themselves than the formulation, by aggregation, of a sum of forces great enough to overcome the resistance.
 These they have to bring into play by means of as single motive of power, and cause to act in concert.”
 This account recommends that all causes are already in a state of movement and that man can do little to engender a new force even through the force of the free will.
 The former passage could be dismissed as using the word liberty rather than freedom and thus, saving Rousseau from a disagreement with Kant, but the latter passage cannot demonstrate the same agreeableness.
 I assert here that Kant makes a radical departure from Rousseau while still integrating Rousseau’s method.
-The language of the human capacity to perceive a unity of forces” is found in Kant’s unity of the manifold and imagination.
+The language of the human capacity to perceive a unity of “forces” is found in Kant’s unity of the manifold and imagination.
 This manifold allows the perception of forces at play to be recognized and understood by a rational being.
 Rousseau’s defense of freedom has been given room to stand metaphysically by Kant and has been furthered in argument.
 The conception of freedom that is discoverable in the Critique of Pure Reason is therefore the most solid case for the possibility of freedom.